prakhyath1501/mastering-git/readme.md

 ## Hello Git
-- T'm adding this from Features branch
+- I'm adding this from Features branch